Kanekolovi/Karaneko-Prologue-Lore/People/real people/Skip.md

 - Tried to make [[Karam]] install some games for [[The gang]], but you never did. [[Razor]] and [[Pepenu]]
 - Not studious
-- Deleted by mistake the kids games..
+- Accidentally deleted the kids games..
 -  Works at the store